1. Get started

 time slot,time,times,bell

-• Choose Manage > Periods or click period name in the view
+1. Choose Manage > Periods (or click the period name in the view)

-Set the number of periods in a day by selecting a desired value in the combo above the displayed grid.
-In case you are scheduling breaks, lunch, after school activities or similar, increase the number accordingly.
-For each period set start/end time (use 24-hour clock) and optionally name.
+2. Set the number of periods in a day by selecting the desired value in the combo box above the displayed grid

 Here are some options to consider: